 Two quarter-unit classes prior to winter term of the senior year.
-Students will be given .25 units for completing a season of a varsity sport.
+Students can earn .25 unit for participating in a season of a varsity sport when they register for the corresponding HFA course in the main term when the sport is played.
 Students who complete a season each of two different varsity sports will have completed their AF requirement.

 A central aim of courses that fulfill this requirement is to promote a student's health and physical fitness through their involvement in organized physical activities.